1. PROTECTING OUR GREEN SPACES AND FIGHTING OVERDEVELOPMENT

 3. MORE POLICE AND SAVING OUR POLICE STATION

 With local residents, I’ve been fighting to try save Barnet Police Station.
 I am appealing to the Mayor to reverse his closure decision and I raised this issue at Prime Minister’s Questions.

-I successfully campaigned for £172m more funding for the Met Police this year.
+I successfully campaigned for £172m more funding for the Met Police in 2019.
 So we have more police on the beat, I’m fighting to make sure Barnet gets its fair share of the 1369 new officers that the Met will be able to recruit as part of the 20,000 extra police promised by the PM.
 I am urging the local police to focus on local priorities such as cracking down on burglaries, so people feel safer.

 4. IMPROVING LOCAL TRANSPORT

 I’m pushing the Mayor to speed up the introduction of low emission buses to improve air quality.
 I’m also campaigning for him to reverse his reduction in services on the Northern Line which has meant that more trains turn back at Finchley Central and fewer go right to the end of the line.